ibrahimabah/css-exercises/foundations/01-css-methods/README.md

 ### Self Check
 - Did you use all three methods of adding CSS to an HTML file?
+    ✅ "All three methods of styling have been applied"

 - Did you properly link the external CSS file in the HTML file?
+    ✅ "It is linked, and it can be found within the 'head' element"

 - Does the `div` element have CSS added via the external method?
+    ✅  "Yes, and it is available within the 'css' file"

 - Does the `p` element have CSS added via the internal method?
+    ✅  "It has, and it is within the 'p' element"

 - Does the `button` element have CSS added via the inline method?
+    ✅ "It does, and it is within the 'head' section "